3centroids/3centroids/README.md

 ### Hey there, Michael here 👋

 #### Projects and tasks you might see me working on:
-- 2d game with Lua and LÖVE
+- 2d game with Lua and LÖVE or Godot
 - simple OS
 - face recognition app
 - task app